Food for Thought

 About:

-Contemporary jeweller, artist, and futurist based in lutruwita/Tasmania, reimagining connection through storytelling objects, speculative futures, and tech-infused craft.
-Co-founder of the State of Flux Workshop in Hobart, and inaugural winner of The Bridge Art Prize (2025), with work held in the MONA collection and exhibited across Australia and internationally.
+Contemporary jeweller, artist, and futurist based in lutruwita/Tasmania, Emma Bugg reimagines connection through storytelling objects, speculative futures, and tech-infused craft.
+Co-founder of the State of Flux Workshop in Hobart and inaugural winner of The Bridge Art Prize (2025), with work held in the MONA collection and exhibited nationally and internationally.

-Known for pushing the boundaries of jewellery design, her practice merges traditional craftsmanship with emerging technologies, embedding NFC tags, QR codes, and AI to create objects that hold memory, message, and meaning.
-Her private commissions include a QR-activated brooch for David Walsh, and her work often engages with community, philosophical, ecological, and deeply personal themes.
+Known for pushing the boundaries of jewellery design, her practice merges traditional craftsmanship with emerging technologies, by embedding NFC tags, QR codes, and AI to create objects that hold memory, message, and meaning.
+Notable commissions include a QR-activated brooch for David Walsh.
+Her work often explores philosophical, ecological, and deeply personal themes, with a strong community focus.

-Recent accolades include recipient of the Women’s Art Prize Tasmania (2023) and finalist in the Woollahra Small Sculpture Prize (2024).
-Inaugral winner of The Bridge Arts Prize (2025) She is regularly invited to speak and contribute to public discourse around art, ethics, and the future of design, appearing on ABC Radio, speaking at the Women in Design colloquium, and serving on the advisory committee for Colossal Bioscience's thylacine de-extinction initiative led by Professor Andrew Pask and Michelle Dracoulis.
+Recent accolades include the Women’s Art Prize Tasmania (2023) and finalist recognition in the Woollahra Small Sculpture Prize (2024).
+Emma is regularly invited to speak and contribute to public discourse around art, ethics, and the future of design, appearing on ABC Radio, speaking at the Women in Design colloquium, and serving on the advisory committee for Colossal Biosciences’ thylacine de-extinction initiative, led by Professor Andrew Pask and Michelle Dracoulis.

-Currently developing The MycoVerse - a vision for a fungi-powered creative ecosystem based in a decommissioned church on Tasmania’s wild West Coast.
+Currently developing The MycoVerse: a fungi-powered creative ecosystem based in a decommissioned church on Tasmania’s wild West Coast.
 Part exhibition, part speculative VR experience, part regenerative lab, the project brings together science, art, and community to reimagine how we adapt to ecological and social change.

-It reflects a long-term commitment to regenerative futures, place-based storytelling, and transformational collaboration.
+The project reflects a long-term commitment to regenerative futures, place-based storytelling, and transformational collaboration.
+To follow along for free, subscribe below to track the evolution of the project.

-Continually pushing the boundaries of jewellery, Emma creates artefacts for future generations that document what it means to be human in this era.
+Continually expanding the language of jewellery, Emma creates artefacts for future generations, as objects that document what it means to be human in this era.

 enquiries?